-An asset is classified as current under one of the following criteria, and all other assets are classified as non-current.
+The Company classifies the asset as current under one of the following criteria, and all other assets are classified as non-current.

-- A. It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - B. It is held primarily for the purpose of trading; - C. It is expected to be realized within twelve months after the reporting period; or - D. The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- A. It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - B. It is held primarily for the purpose of trading; - C. It is expected to be realized within twelve months after the reporting period; or - D. The asset is cash or a cash equivalent (as defined by IAS 7), unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the balance sheet date.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current.
+The Company classifies the liability as current under one of the following criteria, and all other liabilities are classified as non-current.